-The filing deadline each year is usually April 15, but that falls on a holiday in Washington, D.C., this year, which is observed by the Internal Revenue Service.
-As a result, the federal filing deadline moves to the following business day, which is Monday, April 18.
-Rhode Island will follow suit.
+The filing deadline each year is usually April 15, but that fell on a holiday in Washington, D.C., this year, a holiday which was observed by the Internal Revenue Service.
+As a result, the federal filing deadline moved to the following business day, which is today - Monday, April 18.
+Rhode Island follows federal practice in this regard.

-Thus, for Rhode Islanders, the deadline is April 18, 2016, for filing federal and Rhode Island personal income tax returns for tax year 2015, and for making associated tax payments.
-Rhode Islanders will therefore have three extra days this year to file and make payment.
+Thus, for Rhode Islanders, the deadline is tonight, April 18, 2016, for filing federal and Rhode Island personal income tax returns for tax year 2015, and for making associated tax payments.

-Filing Deadline This filing season, the deadline is April 18, 2016, for filings and payments.
+Filing Deadline This filing season, the deadline is tonight, April 18, 2016, for filings and payments.
 The April 18 deadline applies to the following for Rhode Island tax purposes: Resident and nonresident personal income tax returns.
 Calendar-year limited liability companies (LLCs) that are taxed as pass-through entities and that file their return on Form RI-1065.
-Calendar-year limited partnerships, limited liability partnerships, general partnerships, and single-member LLCs that file their return on Form RI-1065.
+Calendar-year limited partnerships, limited liability partnerships, general partnerships, and single- member LLCs that file their return on Form RI-1065.
 Fiduciary returns, using a calendar year, on Form RI-1041.
 Calendar-year composite and pass-through filings.
 Property-tax relief claims on Form RI-1040H.
-Residential lead abatement credit claims on Form RI-6238.
-First quarterly estimated payment for 2016 of Rhode Island personal income tax.
+Residential lead abatement credit claims on Form RI-6238. • First quarterly estimated payment for 2016 of Rhode Island personal income tax.